scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-arrow.md

 pa_batch
 ```

-If you need `pyarrow.lib.Table`, you can build this using pyarrow:
+If you need {class}`pyarrow.lib.Table`, you can build this using pyarrow:

 ```{code-cell} ipython3
 pa_table = pa.Table.from_batches([pa_batch])
 pa_table
 ```

-The columns of this Table are `pa.lib.ChunkedArray` instances:
+The columns of this Table are {class}`pa.lib.ChunkedArray` instances:

 ```{code-cell} ipython3
 pa_table[0]